CJPete22/ideal-telegram/rules.md

 * By strengths and weakness ie the weaker person starts and contacts the stronger if need be.

 ## How will we will track progress (and follow-up) on completion of tasks
+* GitHub
+* GitHub is a useful tool to allow us to track progress and make sure everyone is committing everything they need to
+* Breif updates through text

 ## How will will communicate difficulties with a task assigned to us